 - How you displayed leadership qualities.

-All of these elements are critical to an employer looking for someone to fill a specific position within their company.
+All of these elements are critical to an employer looking for someone to fill a particular position within their company.
 Wouldn’t you want to know these things if you were hiring someone?

 Analyzing Your Portfolio

-While writing up your portfolio, take the opportunity to analyse how your career has evolved over the years.
+While writing up your portfolio, take the opportunity to analyze how your career has evolved over the years.